Product Support Frequently Asked Questions

 The app will pretty much run without intervention once you've successfully logged in, selected a device and enabled tracking.
 However, there are a couple of points to watch for:

-- Make sure that Location Services are enabled, and that the SWconnect app is enabled in this section.
+- Make sure that Location Services are enabled, and that the SWTracker app is enabled in this section.

-- SWconnect app does not use a lot of memory, however, attempting to open a memory hungry application while SWconnect is in in the backgound can cause the OS to remove SWconnect from operation.
-If you happen to run some other application at a stop, double check that SWconnect is still running before continuing on your trip.
+- SWTracker app does not use a lot of memory, however, attempting to open a memory hungry application while SWTracker is in in the backgound can cause the OS to remove SWTracker from operation.
+If you happen to run some other application at a stop, double check that SWTracker is still running before continuing on your trip.

 - If possible, plug your phone in to power while tracking a long trip.
 Although the application does attempt to use "deferred location services" when available, there can still be a sizable drain on your battery during a long trip.